 - 13 Assassins has a few instances of seppuku, including one which kicks off the whole plot.

-- Airplane! features a Japanese general doing this rather than listening to one of Ted's stories.
+- Airplane!: Played for Laughs (as is pretty much everything else in the film) when a Japanese general does this rather than listen to another one of Ted's stories.

 - Harakiri (1962) is a black and white Jidai Geki and massive Take That! to the seppuku ritual and its portrayal in fiction.
 In it, ronin request permission of daimyo (local magistrates) to kill themselves and be buried on their property, hoping to be turned away and given sympathy money; one young samurai is called on the bluff and forced to complete the ritual — with a blunt stick of bamboo.
 Bloody, poetic justice is enacted by the young samurai's father-in-law, who realised his son-in-law had already sold his swords to pay for medicine for his sick wife and child.
 The entire movie revolves around the father's revenge, although at the end he shows his honour by cutting his belly just before his enemies gun him down.
 It is an EXTREMELY good movie.

 - In Harold and Maude, this is how Harold stages one of his elaborate fake suicides.
 Amusingly, instead of scaring off his would-be date, as intended, she recognizes it as a performance and joins in.